 from Tell Them No Here is a steel wire with a ring at one end.
 Intuition of the infinite.
 At its other end I’ve screwed a conical cap with sharp cutting edges at the base.
 The infinite always intuited against the background of the infinite.
 If it doesn’t serve to open up a sound, the particular sound for instance of my lips releasing your name, then a gland may be involved and another kind of treatment called for.
 Won’t you please toss a handful of your infinite phosphene into my gloom-sopped eyes.

 da Dire no Ecco un cavo d’acciaio con un anello a un’estremità.
 Intuizione dell’infinito.
 All’altra estremità ho avvitato un coperchio conico con spigoli affilati e taglienti alla base.
 L’infinito sempre intuito per contrasto sullo sfondo dell’infinito.
 Se non aiuta dischiudere un suono, ad esempio il suono particolare delle mie labbra che rilasciano il tuo nome, allora una ghiandola può essere usata con un altro trattamento richiesto.
 Potresti per favore lanciare una manciata del tuo infinito fosfene nei miei occhi inzuppati di tenebre.

-italian translation by Alessandro De Francesco
+Italian translation by Alessandro De Francesco

 Forrest Gander (Barstow, 1956) is an American poet, essayist and translator, among the greatest exponents of ecopoetry.
 Graduated in geology and English literature, he married the poet CD Wright, with whom he had a son, Brecht Wright Gander.
-He has published books of poetry (including Redstart: An Ecological Poetics, Science & Steepleflower, and Be With, with which he won the 2019 Pulitzer Prize), essays (A Faithful Existence), and novels (As a Friend, The Trace).
+He has published poetry collections (including Redstart: An Ecological Poetics, Science & Steepleflower, and Be With, with which he won the 2019 Pulitzer Prize), essays (A Faithful Existence), and novels (As a Friend, The Trace).